A Simple Plan to Establish Daily Devotions Right Now

 - Materials.
 The grocery store has food, but we need to grab the groceries we need and take them home.
 If not, then we will still be lacking.
-In the same way, decide what materials you need for your Daily Time with God.
+In the same way, decide what materials you need for your daily devotions with God.
 A few suggestions: Bible.
 Journal and pen.
 Maybe a cup of tea or coffee.
 Probably a Bible study.
 And sometimes fun CrayolaⓇ Twistables to highlight or create Bible art.
 It’s a thing.
 Also, you will definitely need a printed copy of the My Plan worksheet described below.
 Yes, definitely.

 - Location.
 Matthew 14:23 says, “And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone.”
 Like Jesus, an isolated place will help keep you from distractions.
 To help establish this daily meeting, it might be helpful to choose the same spot.
 Where is your meeting with God going to take place?
 Your desk?
 Your car?
 Your garage?
 Yes, even the garage could be a special space.
 At least you probably won’t fall asleep there.

 I encourage you to meet with God every day to solidify your habit.
 Remember the acronym I talked about recently?
 Determining Again I Live Yielded.
 Today I’m Maintaining Evidence.
 The more consistent you are with keeping a Daily Time with God, the more you will regularly crave His matchless presence.
 What day is your appointment?
 I hope your answer is, “Daily.”Making a plan will help my God Time habit stick. #LiveYielded #ThrivingInChrist Click To Tweet